vanfence/ODL/README.md

   b.
 Java 7- or Java 8-compliant JDK

   c.
 An appropriate Maven settings.xml file:

- Use opendaylight settings.xml to modify the maven ~/.m2/settings.xml
+   Use opendaylight settings.xml to modify the maven ~/.m2/settings.xml.
+   OpenDaylight maintains its own repositories outside of Maven Central, which means maven cannot resolve OpenDaylight           artifacts  by default.
+Since OpenDaylight is organized as multiple inter-dependent projects, building a particular project       usually means pulling in some artifacts.
+In order to make this work, your maven installation needs to know the location of       OpenDaylight repositories and has to taught to use them.
+    This is achieved by making sure ~/.m2/settings.xml looks something like the copy kept in odlparent

     $ cp -n ~/.m2/settings.xml{,.orig} ; /

       wget -q -O - https://raw.githubusercontent.com/opendaylight/odlparent/master/settings.xml > ~/.m2/settings.xml

+      or

+      (suggest) copy https://github.com/opendaylight/odlparent/blob/master/settings.xml setting.xml > ~/.m2/settings.xml

  or specify the version of opendaylight like this: